Skip to content

 1974 – Kennedy Takes the Plunge and Purchases in Bernardsville

-1974 – Jackie Kennedy Onassis buys home named the Burden Estate once owned by Betsy Chance Burden, the sister-in-law to James Cox Brady (nicknamed Diamond Jim Brady) for $200,000.
-The 10 acre property off Stevens Lane was purchased from Mr. & Mrs. Grenville Emmett.
-The two story yellow structure was located on the Bernardsville Peapack border.
+1974 – Jackie Kennedy Onassis buys a home named the Burden Estate, once owned by Betsy Chance Burden, the sister-in-law to James Cox Brady (nicknamed Diamond Jim Brady), for $200,000.
+The 10-acre property off Stevens Lane was purchased from Mr. & Mrs. Grenville Emmett.
+The two-story yellow structure was located on the Bernardsville Peapack border.

-The Bernardsville Stevens Lane home purchased by Jackie Kennedy Onassis in 1974
+The Bernardsville Stevens Lane home was purchased by Jackie Kennedy Onassis in 1974

-This is the same house that she had rented with here for years and used it as a weekend home.
-Neighbors often saw her in riding pants or sweatsuits, horseback-riding on her property.
+This is the same house that she had rented with her for years and used it as a weekend home.
+Neighbors often saw her in riding pants or sweatsuits, horseback riding on her property.

 The blue house off Stevens Lane marks the spot of the Kennedy home back in the 1960s.